airtwo/atob/README.md

 # A to B

 In this game, you are given a starting point A on one side of the grid, and an ending point B on the other side of the grid.
-Your objective is to get from point A to point B.  Each grid space is considered "Blank”, “Speeder”, “Lava”, “Mud”, and has corresponding consequences.
+Your objective is to get from point A to point B.  Each grid space is considered "Blank”, “Speeder”, “Lava”, or “Mud”, and has corresponding consequences.
 You start out with 200 points of health and 450 moves.

 Watch your health.